ddeka0/Docker-Componse/README.md

 # msp

-This is an example node js project to demonstrate docker compose.
+This is an example node js project to demonstrate `docker compos`e.
 It has two server and they communicate among each other.
 demo: https://www.youtube.com/watch?v=TxbL-2An8Hk

 ## Architecture
 ![alt text](https://github.com/ddeka0/msp/blob/master/compose-architecture.png)

-Postman gets a response from Team1 server, which contains a list of names of 12 stundets.
-Team1 server has 6 names locally.
-It fetches other 6 names from the Team2 server.
+Postman gets a response from Team1 server, which contains a list of names of 12 stundets. `Team1` server has `6` names locally.
+It fetches other `6` names from the `Team2` server.

 Team1 and Team2 containers are attached to the same network created by the docker environment.
-The network name is "msp_default".
-Docker creates it automatically when we run docker-compose build command.
+The network name is `msp_default`.
+Docker creates it automatically when we run `docker-compose build` command.
 We can view all the network by the following command.

           1. docker network ls